AnneH20/Blog-Application/README.md

 - Username: blog

 ## TODO:

-1. Clean up webpage look
-   - Edit the format of the articles
-   - Make the date/time stamp look more clean
-   - Create a better looking banner
-2. Make the code clean (according to the rules of clean code + look at rt-domain-pro, etc. to get a better idea)
+1. Make the code clean (according to the rules of clean code + look at rt-domain-pro, etc. to get a better idea)
    - Separate repositories
    - Separate controllers
      - ~~Make the controller RESTful controller~~ **Cannot do because of the HTML, can test REST controller in Postman**
    - Separate entities (to models?)
-3. Create tests that cover most of the code
+2. Create tests that cover most of the code
    - Postman tests
    - Unit tests
    - Integration tests
-4. Add verification
+3. Add verification
    - Must have a valid username to delete it (case-sensitive)
    - Must fill out all fields to create a new user/write a new article
    - Must have a valid username to write an article (case-sensitive)
-5. Add a search bar to search for articles
+4. Add a search bar to search for articles (Will take some time to do)

 ### Notes: